-The first, and likely most obvious, place to share content is with sales and marketing teams.
-These customer- and public-facing employees can use an overview of the key material things the company is doing on the ESG front that align with what is driving decisions and a company’s reputation.
-They can use relevant copy, stories, graphics and charts to create and update the collateral they use to tell your company’s story in their work.
-And, they can use this content as they do digital storytelling on social media or in email campaigns.
+Sharing content with your marketing teams for use in external communications is a no-brainer.
+They can use relevant copy, stories, infographics, and charts to create and update the collateral they use to tell your company’s story in their work.
+And, they can use this content on digital channels to reinforce ESG messaging on social media or in email campaigns.

-The second opportunity for ESG content is in recruiting materials.
-Research has revealed that millennials and Generation Z are concerned about a company’s ESG commitment, and the impact it has beyond shareholder value.
-They want to work for companies that are aligned to their own personal values.
-Content can be leveraged to showcase what your company cares about and efforts it’s making to have a positive impact on the world.
+Research reveals that millennials and Generation Z are interested in a company’s ESG commitment and the impact it makes beyond creating shareholder value.
+They want to work for organizations that are aligned to their own personal values.
+Content can be leveraged in recruiting materials to showcase what your company cares about and the efforts you are making to have a positive impact on the world.

-The third way to repurpose SR content is for companies working in or entering new or emerging markets.
-For these countries, ESG practices are usually considered a license to operate.
-The price of entry, and staying, is that companies are making an effort toward positive contributions in the region.
-These efforts include hiring locally, providing education, health and wellness resources or reducing environmental footprints and disruptions.
+Contributions include hiring locally, providing education, health and wellness resources, or reducing environmental footprints and disruptions.
 In addition, for companies that operate in Europe, environmental and social practices are already an important part of a company’s ability to conduct business.
-The content you collect for your SR can be used as proof that your company is dedicated to these practices already.
+Content created for your SR can be used to show how your company is dedicated to these practices already.

 As President at Savage Brands, Bethany is known for forging powerful connections – connecting people to people and connecting companies with the fresh ideas that make their brands purposeful.
 In her recent book, "Get Your Head Out of Your Bottom Line and Build Your Brand on Purpose," Bethany conveys to business leaders the importance of leading with purpose.